JannikBadenhop/LED-Mask-Client/README.md

 the same dimensions (ca. 22cm x 18cm x 5cm) and the same weight (ca. 303g).  ;)

 ![SimpleCount](https://github.com/JannikBadenhop/LED-Mask-Client/blob/5ed47d1fb7571de169b6510e39822b331b9e8486/img/count.gif?raw=true "Count up gif.")

-Thanks also to [shawnrancatore](https://github.com/shawnrancatore) with [shining-mask](https://github.com/shawnrancatore/shining-mask)
-on whose code I was able to orientate myself.

 ## Getting Started

 To use this project, you will need a BLE-enabled device that can run python, which not every adapter / OS supports. \